Shweta172004/CHATTOBOTTO/README.md

-# Chattobotto: Your Medical Assistance Chatbot 🩺🤖
+# Chattobotto: Your Medical Assistance Chatbot🩺🤖

 Chattobotto is your go-to medical assistance chatbot, designed to provide accurate and instant information about medical queries.
 Powered by the advanced ChatGPT model, it's equipped with 7 million parameters and has been fine-tuned using a supervised approach.
 With a primary focus on medical chat datasets and small talk datasets, Chattobotto is finely tuned to cater to your medical informational needs.